eighthjouster/jscause/Documentation.md

 ### JSCP with HTML only

-To let JSCP know that the whole file is HTML, start it with `<html />`:
+To let JSCP know that the whole file contents is HTML, start it with `<html />`:

 ```
 <html />